eschweitzer78/gps-design-systems-lwc/README.md

 - sfGpsDs is the folder for code that is reusable across individual design systems supported by this repo and sfdx project
 - sfGpsDsAuNsw is the folder for code and assets pertaining to the Design System of New South Wales, Australia; check the [documentation web site](https://nsw.dsforce.dev)
 - sfGpsDsAuNswS is the folder for code and assets pertaining to the specific Design System of Service NSW, New South Wales, Australia; check the [documentation website](https://nsws.dsforce.dev)
-- sfGpsDsAuVic is the folder for code and assets to the Design System of Victoria, Australia (alpha)
+- sfGpsDsAuVic is the folder for code and assets to the Design System of Victoria, Australia (pilot, no production); check the [documentation website](https://vic.dsforce.dev)
-- sfGpsDsAuVic is the folder for code and assets to the Design System of the United Kingdom (alpha)
+- sfGpsDsAuVic is the folder for code and assets to the Design System of the United Kingdom (alpha, no production)

 ## Installing beta versions using Unlocked Packages